rzzzwilson/cli_input/README.rst

 ==============================

 Often our code wants to get textual input from a user.
 Sure, GUIs are nice, but they take a lot of work to set up.
-Often we just want a sinple script that prompts the user for input.
+Often we just want a simple script that prompts the user for input.
 Maybe even something as simple as selecting an option from a menu.

-The code here is an atempt to make this process less painful for the end-user.
+The code here is an attempt to make this process less painful for the end-user.

 Use Case
 --------